ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 - The **gather unit** accumulates the buffers of plot units into a single image, still in the CIE XYZ colour space.
-- The **tonemap unit** determines the correct exposure for the image, and converts the image from CIE XYZ to the sRGB colour space.
+- The **tonemap unit** determines the correct exposure for the image, and converts the image from CIE XYZ to the [sRGB][srgb] colour space.
   This is the final image.

 Path tracing is an incremental process.